Skip to main content

 Data Protection

 Data protection is the legal and practical responsibility to keep personal information safe and use it only for the purposes you collected it for.
-In Ireland, data protection law is enforced by the Data Protection Commission (DPC), which can investigate complaints and issue fines.
-For small businesses, the basics are straightforward: do not collect data you do not need, keep it secure, and be transparent with customers about how you use it.
+In Ireland, data protection law is enforced by the Data Protection Commission (DPC), which can investigate complaints and take regulatory action.
+For small businesses, the basics are usually straightforward: do not collect data you do not need, keep it secure, and be transparent about how you use it.

 Real-world example